open-telemetry/oteps/text/0003-measure-metric-type.md

 The key property of a measure metric event is that computing quantiles and/or summarizing a distribution (e.g., via a histogram) may be expensive.
 Not only will implementations have various capabilities and algorithms for this task, users may wish to control the quality and cost of aggregating measure metrics.

 Like cumulative metrics, non-negative measures are an important case because they support rate calculations.
-As an option, measure metrics may be declared as `NonNegative`.
-The API will reject negative metric events for non-negative measures, instead submitting an SDK error event.
+Like cumulative metrics, non-negative is the default case since non-negative quantities are common.
+As an option, measure metrics may be declared as `Signed` to support positive and negative values.
+The API should reject negative metric events for non-negative measures, but it is not required to.

 Because measure metrics have such wide application, implementations are likely to provide configurable behavior.
 OpenTelemetry may provide such a facility in its standard SDK, but in case no configuration is provided by the application, a low-cost policy is specified as the default behavior, which is to export the sum, the count (rate), the minimum value, and the maximum value.